scottys88/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 <p align="center" width="100%"><img src="assets/macie.jpg" alt="macie" width="500"/></p>

 ## CloudTrail

+> Kinda similar to Config in that it tracks changes to config etc, but not for tracking applications.
+I get confused between cloudwatch and cloud trail!

 CloudTrail Track API calls made by users within account.
 It is part of [Monitoring](../cloud-monitoring/README.md/#cloudtrail) services.